mosip/inji-certify/docs/Custom-Plugin-K8s.md

-# Kubernetes Custom Plugin Deployment Guide for Inji Certify
+# Kubernetes Custom Plugin Deployment Guide for Inji Certify [Experimental]

 This document outlines general methods for deploying **custom plugins** (packaged as JAR files) to your **Inji Certify container** within a Kubernetes environment, particularly when the plugin is not included in the base application image.
 The goal is to make these plugins available within the container at the path `/home/mosip/additional_jars/`.